What Does Osha Approved Prescription Safety Glasses Mean?

 So who is OSHA, and why do they need you to wear protective safety glasses in the first place?
 Good question.

 OSHA is the Occupational Safety and Health Administration.
 This government agency was formed in the 1970s to enforce a set of workplace standards to keep workers and employers safe.
+Set aside what you think about government agencies.
+OSHA exists to keep you safe while you work, and make employers more responsible for the environments they expose their employees to.

 Through training programs, education, outreach, and assistance, OSHA aims to keep the workplace safe and foster an environment that places safety first, regardless of the tasks being performed.
 To do this, OSHA relies on the cooperation of employers, the correct procedures followed by employees, and several outside agencies to develop the standards they implement.